VandyHacks/vh-guide-pipeline/src/client/pages/mentor-guide.md

 # [IMPORTANT] Help Queue

-This year, we're implementing a help queue to help hackers find help.
-You can login to the help queue at [help.vandyhacks.org](https://help.vandyhacks.org) with your email as your username and your phone number as your password.
-This will be used as the main method for connecting hackers with mentors.
+This year, we've implemented a bot in our Slack that will be used as the main method for connecting hackers with mentors.

 Once hackers put in requests into the queue, you can claim a ticket and get more detailed information.
 This will notify the hacker that you're on your way!
 You can then contact the hacker through slack and head over to their location to help them with their problems.
 Please note that you can only claim one ticket at a time, and please mark the ticket as complete when you are finished.
 You can also choose to reopen the ticket if you think another mentor may be able to provide more assistance with the problem.